Rick-2188/hello-world/README.md

 Bio:

-Male
+Male,
-Single
+Single,
-30 years old
+30 years old,
-Chilean
+Chilean,
 New to programming